-The RecBCD-pathway comprises the RecBCD, SSB, RecA, and RuvABC proteins; in addition, a specific DNA locus called $\chi$ (Chi = crossover hotspot instigator, 5'-GCTGGTGG-3') is required in the dsDNA that is broken.
+The RecBCD pathway comprises the RecBCD, SSB, RecA, and RuvABC proteins; in addition, a specific DNA locus called χ (Chi [crossover hot spot instigator], 5'-GCTGGTGG-3') is required in the dsDNA that is broken.

 In wild-type E. coli, RecBCD enzyme is required for approximately 99% of the recombination events associated with conjugation and transduction, i.e., the processes that involve linear DNA and, hence, a DSB.
 Genetic studies revealed that the products of recB and recC genes are necessary for the repair of DSBs and for conjugational recombination.
-Deletion of either recB or recC genes reduces the levels of sexual recombination 100- to 1000-fold and increases sensitivity to DNA-damaging agents, such as UV-irradiation and mitomycin C (26, 36, 84).
-This effect, however, is significantly smaller then the 100,000-fold decrease in homologous recombination in the recA- mutants.
-In contrast, cells deleted for recD are not only proficient in homologous recombination and DSB repair, but they catalyze homologous recombination at high rates (1).
+Deletion of either recB or recC genes reduces the levels of sexual recombination 100- to 1,000-fold and increases sensitivity to DNA-damaging agents, such as UV irradiation and mitomycin C (26, 36, 84).
+This effect, however, is significantly smaller then the 100,000-fold decrease in homologous recombination in the recA mutant cells.
+In contrast, cells deleted for recD are not only proficient in homologous recombination and DSB repair, but they also catalyze homologous recombination at high rates (1).

-The RecBCD enzyme is a heterotrimer consisting of the three non-identical polypeptides, RecB (134 kDa), RecC (129 kDa), and RecD (67 kDa) (1, 58).
-The three subunits comprise a complex, multifunctional enzyme that possesses a number of seemingly disparate catalytic activities, which include DNA-dependent ATPase, DNA helicase, ssDNA endo- and exonuclease, and dsDNA exonuclease.
-In vivo, these activities enable RecBCD enzyme to carry out a highly coordinated set of biochemical reactions resulting in conversion of the broken dsDNA into the active species in homologous recombination: the RecA nucleoprotein filament assembled on the ssDNA containing $\chi$ .
+The RecBCD enzyme is a heterotrimer consisting of three nonidentical polypeptides, RecB (134 kDa), RecC (129 kDa), and RecD (67 kDa) (1, 58).
+The three subunits compose a complex, multifunctional enzyme that possesses a number of seemingly disparate catalytic activities, including DNA-dependent ATPase, DNA helicase, ssDNA endo- and exonuclease, and dsDNA exonuclease.
+In vivo, these activities enable RecBCD enzyme to carry out a highly coordinated set of biochemical reactions resulting in conversion of the broken dsDNA into the active species in homologous recombination: the RecA nucleoprotein filament assembled on the ssDNA containing χ .

 Among DNA helicases, an unusual feature of the RecBCD enzyme is its ability to initiate unwinding at a blunt or nearly blunt dsDNA end.
-RecBCD enzyme binds to blunt DNA ends with a very high affinity ( $\approx 1$ nM), forming an initiation complex (30) that has a footprint of about 20 - 21 nucleotides of the 5'-terminated strand and 16 - 17 nucleotides of the 3'-terminated strand.
+RecBCD enzyme binds to blunt DNA ends with a very high affinity (~ 1 nM), forming an initiation complex (30) that has a footprint of about 20 or 21 nucleotides on the 5'-terminated strand and 16 to 17 nucleotides on the 3'-terminated strand.

 RecB protein has a modular organization.
-The N-terminal domain of RecB subunit contains motifs characteristic for the Superfamily I (SF1) DNA helicases.
+The N-terminal domain of the RecB subunit contains motifs characteristic for the superfamily 1 (SF1) DNA helicases.
 Moreover, the purified RecB protein is an ssDNA-dependent ATPase and a DNA helicase (10).
-Its behavior is related to the well characterized Rep, UvrD, and PcrA helicases.
+Its behavior is related to the well-characterized Rep, UvrD, and PcrA helicases.
 Similar to these enzymes, RecB protein displays $3' \rightarrow 5'$ helicase activity, requiring a 3'-terminated ssDNA region flanking the duplex DNA that is to be unwound.
-The C-terminal domain of this same subunit contains a nuclease motif resembling the nuclease domain of some type II restriction enzymes (such as FokI and BamHI) (77, 85).
-Besides being responsible for the complicated nuclease activity of RecBCD enzyme, the C-terminal domain of RecB subunit has another crucial function: it harbors a site for interaction with RecA protein (19).
+The Cterminal domain of this same subunit contains a nuclease motif resembling that of other nucleases, such as FokI and BamHI (77, 85) and λ exonuclease (2c).
+Besides being responsible for the complicated nuclease activity of RecBCD enzyme, the C-terminal domain of the RecB subunit has another crucial function: it harbors a site for interaction with RecA protein (19).

 The amino acid sequence of RecC protein provides no clue as to its role in the holoenzyme.
-However, the existence of the RecC mutants that enable the holoenzyme to recognize an altered $\chi$ -sequence suggests a significant role in $\chi$ -recognition (3).
-Interaction with RecC subunit greatly stimulates the weak nuclease activity of the RecB helicase, and increases its affinity for dsDNA ends (61).
+However, the existence of the RecC mutants that enable the holoenzyme to recognize an altered χ sequence suggests a significant role in χ recognition (3).
+Interaction with the RecC subunit greatly stimulates the weak nuclease activity of the RecB helicase, and increases its affinity for dsDNA ends (61).
 The resulting RecBC enzyme is a fast, processive helicase that can initiate homologous recombination.
 However, RecBC enzyme displays negligible nuclease activity.
-As result, homologous recombination in the recD- cells strongly depends on the function of RecJ nuclease (51).
+As a result, homologous recombination in the recD mutant cells strongly depends on the function of RecJ nuclease (51, 51a).